With two days in Bordeaux, you'll find plenty of bargains and indulgences to choose from, from tiny pastries to incredible wine tours.

 Or so we thought....

 Is Hawaii a bargain-basement priced destination?
 No. Are there plenty of expensive temptations at every turn?
 Yes.Is Hawaii travel affordable?
 YES.
 Can the average person, on a modest budget, still afford to go there?
 YES.
 YES.
 YES!
-Here's how Ryan and I travel in Hawaii without breaking the bank.
+Here's how Ryan and I plan a trip to Hawaii without breaking the bank.
+If you're wondering what is the cheapest way to travel to Hawaii and how much you save money when you're there -this is the post for you!

 In Bern, Switzerland, hidden bargains and worthwhile treats await.
 That's a formula even Einstein would approve of!